-Earlier in the year, we highlighted how a garden furniture shortage hit hospitality and outdoor venues as they prepared to reopen and welcome back customers for outdoor dining.
+Earlier in the year, we highlighted how a garden furniture shortage hit hospitality and outdoor venues as they prepared to reopen and welcome back customers for outdoor dining sets.
 With the weather warming up, your thoughts are probably on your outdoor space, so you likely want to know if the UK is still facing a garden furniture shortage.

 Here we provide an update on the garden furniture shortage and how it affects the supply of these items.